From playground to podium, athletes of all ages are encouraged to participate in sport to support a healthy, active lifestyle.

 - Environment: Creating Coach driven, athlete focused, daily performance environments.

-- Pathways: Ensure an effective system with programs to serve both the specific needs of podium potential athletes while at the same time developing programs to address limiters and gaps within the podium pathway.
+- Pathways: Ensure an effective system with programs to serve both the specific needs of podium potential athletes while at the same time developing programs to address limiters and gaps within the podium pathway, with the objective of streaming athletes on to the National development team.

 Canadian Sport Institute – Pacific Athlete Carding